kevcorky/Task-Builder/README.md

 http://www.sas.com/en_us/software/university-edition.html

 The end result of this program is XML text.
 More specifically, CTM, or Common Task Model.
 This generated code can be copy-pasted into SAS Studio, which in turn can be run within SAS Studio instantly.

+To begin:

+1. Download the two files into a directory.
+2. Click on the TaskBuilder.html file to get started.